rickwysocki/hugo-site/content/posts/2023-06-13-little-ghost-theme/index.md

   - 'Little Ghost Hugo Theme'
 featured_post: true
 featured_image: featured.png
-featured_alt: Here is some alt text.
+featured_alt: Little Ghost logo.
 ---

-This is a quick post, but I just put posted a working version of my first Hugo theme to Github, titled [Little Ghost](https://github.com/rickwysocki/littleGhost).
-I've got a lot of updates to keep working on and push to the repository (including finishing the documentation), but I'm pretty proud of what's there so far.
+This is a quick post, but I just posted a working version of my first Hugo theme to Github, titled [Little Ghost](https://github.com/rickwysocki/littleGhost).
+I've got a lot of updates to work on and push to the repository (including finishing the documentation), but I'm pretty proud of what's there so far.
 Give it a check, if you feel so inclined.